 5. Spend Quality Time Together

 Sometimes all children or teens need is some extra connection with their loved ones to feel secure and grounded.
 Take time to do things together, whether it’s playing pretend, reading a book, competing in board games, going for a picnic, taking a weekend vacation or watching your child’s high school game.
 These are wonderful, relaxing times to bond and get to know each other better, and the happy memories can last a lifetime.
 This part of a child’s life will flash by in the blink of an eye, so savor it while it lasts!
+It’s important to ensure you have quality parenting time if you and your child’s other parent are divorced or separated, too.

 6. Let Them Grow